ibm-messaging/mq-mqi-nodejs/README.md

 ## Unimplemented capabilities
 All the application-level MQI verbs are now implemented.

-There are no structure definitions for elements in message contents such as the MQRFH2 or MQDLH headers.
+There are no structure definitions for most MQ elements in message contents such as the MQRFH2 headers.
 When putting messages, JavaScript Buffers and strings can be used; when getting messages, data is always returned in a Buffer.
 The amqsget samples show one way to convert that Buffer to a string for printing.